russell-cooks/azure-docs/articles/media-services/live-video-analytics-edge/2-signal-gate-tutorial.md

 > Because the source of the video was a container simulating a camera feed, the time stamps in the video are related to when you activated the graph instance and when you deactivated it.
 If you use the playback controls built into the [Playback of multi-day recordings](playback-multi-day-recordings-tutorial.md) tutorial, you can see the time stamps in the video displayed onscreen.

 ## Play MP4 clip from edge device's file system
-The MP4 files are written to a directory on the edge device that you configured in the *.env* file by using the OUTPUT_VIDEO_FOLDER_ON_DEVICE key.
+The MP4 files are written to a directory on the Edge device that you configured in the *.env* file by using the OUTPUT_VIDEO_FOLDER_ON_DEVICE key.
 If you used the default value, then the results should be in the */var/media/* folder.

 To play the MP4 clip: